cochrane/GLLara/Documentation/XNALara Model File Format.md

 	uint32_t numElements
 	uint32_t elements[numElements]

-Special notes: numTextures often is not the same as numUVLayers.
+Special notes: numTextures is completely independent from numUVLayers.
+Most models have only one UV layer, but several textures for different purposes.
+Which texture does what depends on its order in the texture array and the chosen mesh group.

 The format of a vertex depends on the number of UV layers and whether the model has bones:

 	float vertex[3];
 	float normal[3];